ritaxcorreia/polluto/README.md

 # Polluto

 ### Polluto is a real-time worldwide pollution tracker built in ReactJS, using geolocation, Google Maps API and AirVisual API.
-Deployed with Heroku.
+Deployed with Netlify.

 This was the final project for my General Assembly course, December 2020.
 And also my first big project in React!